timofeysie/nextjs-markdown-blog/writings/redux-essentials-app-in-typescript.md

               </h2>
 ```

-This is because the order of the posts has now changes.
+This is because the order of the posts has now changed.
 We should be able to update the test like this to make it pass:

 ```javascript
   await user.click(screen.getAllByText(/View Post/i)[1]);